Heat Pump FAQs

 We've also put together a smart eligibility checker tool which will help you figure it all out in under 30 seconds.

-Do I need insulation to be able to get a heat pump grant?
+Do I need more insulation to be eligible for a heat pump grant?

 No. The eligibility criteria for the Boiler Upgrade Scheme changed in early 2024, meaning you no longer have to make sure certain insulation recommendations are completed first.
 Our free eligibility checker tool has been updated to reflect this change.

-Are there any cashback offers available on heat pumps?
+Are there any cashback offers available for heat pumps?

 Yes.
 Whilst these change fairly frequently if you have a mortgage a number of lenders are offering cashback to help you offset the cost of upgrading to a heat pump.
 During your home assessment call, we'll check that and help you look for current offers.

-Do I need to improve the insulation in my home before having a heat pump installed?
+Do I need to improve insulation before having a heat pump installed?

 Topping up your loft insulation or insulating a cavity wall is normally a pretty straightforward job, so if you can, improving your home insulation will help lower your heating bills - regardless of whether you heat your home with a boiler or a heat pump.